 Then there is Udaipur, with its glistening lakes like Lake Pichola, and wonders like Taj Lake Palace, besides being a haven for shoppers.
 Kota is famous for its Jagmandir Palace, Kota Barrage, Chambal gardens etc, besides its delicious “Kota ki Kachori.”
 Similarly, Jaisalmer offers a rare experience of camping under the night skies among the sand dunes.

 One of the best places to experience the charms of desert safari is Jaisalmer, which also hosts the Jaisalmer desert festival.
 Camping under the shining stars with the silence of the desert only broken by the whispering wind – it’s a magical experience!
 Another way of experiencing the rich and colorful Rajasthani folk culture is participating in the Desert Festival, which is held around January to February every year.
+Experience desert safari in Jaisalmer with these customized packages.

 Undoubtedly, Rajasthan is one of the top cultural States in India.
 The people here are adorned in brightly colored costumes called “angarakha” and “Ghaghara”.
 Cuisine of the state involves foodstuff like buttermilk, “khud khargosh” (rabbit meat), “dal baati churma”, “gatte ki sabzi”, etc.